axe-api/docs/docs/getting-started/installation/index.md

 After that, your first **Axe API** application will be running in `localhost:3000`.

-You will see the following API response if you visit [localhost:3000](http://localhost:3000).
+You will see the following API response if you visit <a href="http://localhost:3000" target="_blank" rel="noreferrer">localhost:3000</a>.

 ```json
 {